What was it like during the 1948 War, and what happened to you?

 I still consider myself a refugee even though I am settled.
 We did not leave Palestine willingly.
 We left to save our lives.
 And we were never allowed, contrary to international law, to return to our homes.

-Where did you refuge?
+Where did you find refuge?

 We first went to Beirut, Lebanon where we lived for three years.
 After that we emigrated to the United States.